-12 Must-Have Kitchen Gadgets for Less Than $12
+12 Must-Have Kitchen Gadgets for $12 (Or Less!)

 These clever—and cheap!—kitchen gadgets will make you want to spend even more time cooking.

 Craving some savory nachos or mouthwatering sliders?
 That pork isn’t going to pull itself!
-Use these claws ($11) to shred your pork, chicken and other meats, plus make it easy to hold (and carve) a rotisserie chicken.
+Use these claws ($12) to shred your pork, chicken and other meats, plus make it easy to hold (and carve) a rotisserie chicken.
 It’s the perfect accessory for any hungry carnivore.

 You no longer have to cry when you chop onions.
-There are plenty of (tear-free!) ways to cut an onion, but these onion goggles ($11) will provide an extra barrier between your eyes and the chemicals that make you well up.
+There are plenty of (tear-free!) ways to cut an onion, but these onion goggles ($10) will provide an extra barrier between your eyes and the chemicals that make you well up.

 Consider this can colander ($4) a great kitchen gadget for anyone who loves olives, tuna fish or anything else that’s canned.
 Simply place the colander on top so you can spend less time fishing out your food and more time enjoying it.